elliotdauber/propellor/README.md

 # Running Propellor

 You can run both the frontend and backend at the same time from the root directory by running `npm start`.
-You will need an OpenAI API key, and you can add it to your env by running `export OPENAI_API_KEY=<your key>` before starting the app (for Daniel and Tanay, I will send you my key in an email.
-I don't want to post it in the repo!).
+You will need an OpenAI API key, and you can add it to your env by running `export OPENAI_API_KEY=<your key>` before starting the app.
 You should see logs for the backend in the terminal window you ran `npm start` from, and logs for the frontend in the browser console.
 The frontend should be running on localhost:3000, and the backend should be running on localhost:5001.

 # Frontend